Peaked cap: Public Health Service Commissioned Corps and NOAA Commissioned Corps

 The United States Public Health Service Commissioned Corps and the National Oceanic and Atmospheric Administration Commissioned Corps—the two small services, consisting only of officers, which are the two uniformed services that are not armed forces—wear uniforms and rank insignia adopted from the United States Navy.
 The combination covers of the two services are identical to those of the Navy with respect to colors, and peak ornamentation.
 The chinstrap of the PHS is gold with a burgundy stripe.
 The buttons securing the chin strap to the sides of the band are smaller versions of the buttons worn on the services' uniform coats.
 The cap device of NOAACC officers is similar to that of Navy officers with a globe in place of the shield; the cap device of PHSCC officers is similar to that of Navy officers but has a caduceus in place of one of the anchors.

+The USPHS and NOAA officers generally wear the dress (whites and blues) and duty uniforms (khaki) of the U.S. Navy.
+They wear the Coast Guard Working Uniform (CGWU) as a fatigue uniform.
+And so they wear the same peaked combination covers that the Navy wears in white and khaki.
+The embellishments are also the same.
+The only main difference is the USPHS cap insignia is a crossed caduceus and anchor with and eagle and shield above all in gold or the NOAA globe over crossed anchors under the American eagle.
+The USPHS and NOAA do not have either enlisted or warrant officers.